Simulations of Nanocrystalline Iron Formation under High Shear Strain: Results

 \subsection{Shear-induced nanocrystalline structure}

 Figure \ref{fig:1} shows a key result of this work.
-Figure \ref{fig:Fig1a} to \ref{fig:Fig1g} show the simulation cell at different shear strain.
+Figures \ref{fig:Fig1a} to \ref{fig:Fig1g} show the simulation cell at different shear strain.
 The results reveal a process in which nanograins are formed due to shear strain in a real-space representation.
-This simulation was run for 335 ps, up to $\varepsilon=10$, at a constant strain rate, at a temperature of 300 K, and with a constant damping parameter $\gamma_{1}$.
+This simulation was run for 335 ps, up to $\gamma=10$, at a constant strain rate, at a temperature of 300 K, and with a constant damping parameter $b_{1}$.
 We will refer to this as the \textit{benchmark} simulation.
-The colouring of each atom in Figure \ref{fig:1} is based on its crystal orientation.
-Only atoms detected as BCC structures are shown.
-Since a similar colour means a similar crystal orientation, one can clearly observe the formation of nanograins in real space.
-We are not aware of any similar simulations in the literature showing the formation of nanograins under high shear strain.
+The colouring of each atom in Figure \ref{fig:1} is based on its local crystallogrpahic orientation.
+Only atoms detected as being part of body-centred cubic crystal structures are shown.
+Since a similar colour means a similar local crystal orientation, one can clearly observe the formation of nanograins in real space.

 Figure \ref{fig:Fig1a} shows the initially perfect crystal simulation cell.
-It is subjected to a shear strain in the \textit{xy} direction, which causes the crystal lattice to lose its BCC structure.
-At around 0.27 strain, there is a high level of atomic disorder, as shown in Figure \ref{fig:Fig1b}.
-Most atoms deviate from the BCC structure.
+It is subjected to a shear strain in the \textit{xy} direction, which causes the crystal lattice to deviate from its perfect body-centred cubic structure.
+At $\sim\gamma = 0.27$, there is a high level of atomic disorder, as shown in Figure \ref{fig:Fig1b}.
+Most atoms deviate from the perfect body-centred cubic structure.
 We can consider that atoms are now in a disordered state.
+Henceforth, when we are referring to a disordered state, we are referring to atoms which the PTM modifier designates as non-BCC.

-Shortly after that, a recrystallization process begins, as shown in Figure \ref{fig:Fig1c}, at around 0.3 strain.
-Many small grains are visible.
-Between Figure \ref{fig:Fig1c} and \ref{fig:Fig1d}, grain formation clearly occurs, with the atomic crystal orientations still largely similar.
-By Figure \ref{fig:Fig1e}, at $\varepsilon = 4$, the atomic crystal orientations are largely dissimilar, with grains exhibiting distinct orientations.
+Shortly after that, a reordering process begins, as shown in Figure \ref{fig:Fig1c}, at $\sim\gamma = 0.3$, where many small grains are visible.
+Between Figure \ref{fig:Fig1c} and \ref{fig:Fig1d}, grain formation occurs, with the local atomic crystal orientations still largely similar.
+By Figure \ref{fig:Fig1e}, at $\gamma = 4$, the local atomic crystal orientations are largely dissimilar, with grains exhibiting distinct orientations.
 It appears that the grain refinement process continues between 4 and 7 strain, see Figure \ref{fig:Fig1f}.
-Then, the grain number and sizes attain a dynamical quasi-steady state.
+Then, the grain number and sizes reach a dynamic quasi-steady state.
+The stability of the produced nanocrystalline structure, at $\gamma = 10$, is further discussed in Appendix A6.